 - Customer support

-As such, what follows is our ranking based on the given criteria:
+As such, here’s our ranking based on the given criteria.

 - VPNpro rating: 9.6